(Everything You Need to Know About Campervan Maintenance)

 New Zealand is renowned for its wet weather, which guarantees wet roads, so tyres must be well-maintained and changed when necessary.

 If you need to replace a tyre along your journey, you can opt for 2nd hand tyres, saving you up to NZ$70 per tyre.

 Safety should be paramount when buying your vehicle, so ensure the tyres are in good shape and the car has been aligned.

 If you are concerned about the vehicle veering to the left or right, visit a mechanic ASAP and ask for the wheel alignment to be checked.

 Re-alignment costs about NZ$50 and takes about 30 minutes.

 5. Make Sure You Have a Spare Tyre Kit and Other Necessities

-Before purchasing the vehicle, make sure you check the spare tire and ensure the vehicle is equipped with a tire-changing kit.
-It is always advisable to have a First Aid Kit and a high visibility emergency jacket and hazard triangle.
+Before purchasing the vehicle, check the spare tyre and ensure the car is equipped with a tire-changing kit.

 We also recommend you keep the following emergency items stocked in the vehicle: